ordina-jworks/ordina-jworks.github.io/_posts/2018-12-20-10-cool-ai-examples.md

 ## Resources

-A very good video to watch is `How machines learn` by CGP Gray.
+A very good video to watch is [How machines learn](https://www.youtube.com/watch?v=R9OHn5ZF4Uo) by CGP Gray.
 It explains (generally) how machine learning works and what some of the implied dangers are.

-All the videos used in this blogpost are from the the `Two minute papers` YouTube channel.
+All the videos used in this blogpost are from the the [Two minute papers](https://www.youtube.com/user/keeroyz/videos) YouTube channel.
 This channel has short videos that showcase some scientific research in a visual and compelling way whilst not going too technical but still providing all the technical resources for those who want it.

-Lastly is the playlist about neural networks by `3Blue1Brown`.
+Lastly is the [playlist about neural networks](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi) by 3Blue1Brown.
 It goes into how neural networks work and is very visual which helps greatly with understanding the subject matter.

 - [How machines learn - CGP Gray](https://www.youtube.com/watch?v=R9OHn5ZF4Uo)